-There will be three assessments to take home, at the end of each "block" of the syllabus (block 1 is complex analysis, block 2 is linear algebra and block 3 is ODE's).
+There will be three assessments to take home, at the end of each "block" of the syllabus.
 Students will be allowed to return common work, provided they contribute equally to solutions.

 10.3 Participation

 The purpose of participation activities is to encourage participation and active learning, foster community among students, offer feedback to the instructor on student understanding and course activities, and help students become more aware of their level of understanding of course material.
 Participation activities will be held during lecture and recitation sessions.
 Participation activities will not be held in the first and last weeks of the course, and will only be graded for completion (not for accuracy).
 Participation activities could include activities such as individual problem solving, practice quizzes, group work activities, and surveys.